Hearing Aid Tubes

 Hearing aid tubes often need replacing due to moisture, ear wax build-up and general wear.
 Hearing Aid Accessories offers an extensive range for you to choose from – at great prices.

-- Our Re-tubing Kit gives you everything you need to re-tube your hearing aids in a little handy zip case.
-Get everything required to re-tube your hearing aids in this handy zip case.
-The Re-tubing Kit Contains: A Pair of Pliers A Tubing Expander A Surgical Blade Rounded End Scissors A Small Screw Driver Pointed Tweezers Also in a Stylish Leatherette Case…
+- Our hearing aid re-tubing kit (Product number ACC454) gives you everything you need to re-tube your hearing aids in a little handy zip case.
+Get everything needed to re-tube your hearing aids in this handy zip case.
+The Re-tubing Kit Contains: A Pair of Pliers A Tubing Expander A Surgical Blade Rounded End Scissors A Small Screw Driver Pointed Tweezers…

 - Add to basket